 Were you injured in a car accident due to road defects in Fort Worth, TX?
 Contact Stephens Law Firm, PLLC, for immediate legal assistance.
-You may be entitled to compensation for your medical bills, pain, and suffering.
-However, getting money from the government can be challenging.
+You may be entitled to compensation for your medical bills, pain and suffering, etc. However, getting money from the government can be challenging.
 Attorney Jason Stephens can help you fight to secure a fair and substantial monetary award.
 Call his Fort Worth law office at (817) 420-7000 to arrange a free consultation to learn more.

 How Stephens Law Firm, PLLC Can Help with a Road Defects Claim

 While all personal injury cases are complex, cases that involve government negligence are particularly challenging.

 When you are suing the government for negligence and damages for your injuries, you may be facing an uphill battle.